Lucas3oo/codeguru-gradle-plugin/README.md

 # codeguru-gradle-plugin
-Gradle plugin for performing AWS CodeGuru reviews.
+Gradle plugin for performing AWS CodeGuru reviews (static code analysis).

 See [this blog](https://www.linkedin.com/pulse/aws-codeguru-static-code-analysis-lucas-persson/) for a quick intro to the tool.